 Your child has been diagnosed with hypothyroidism, which means the thyroid gland is less active than normal.
 Your child’s symptoms may vary from mild to severe.
 Myxedema is the most severe form of hypothyroidism.
-Below is information about home care for your child.

 Never stop your child’s treatment on your own.
-Your child needs this medication to support normal brain development and normal growth.
+Your child needs this medicine to support normal brain development and normal growth.
 Without the right treatment, your child may have a permanently lower IQ and shorter stature than normal.

 If your child or infant can’t swallow a pill, crush the pill and give it in a small amount of water.